Deci-AI/data-gradients/README.md

 - If something cannot be automatically determined, you will be asked to provide some extra information through a text input.
 - In some extreme cases, the process will crash and invite you to implement a custom dataset adapter (see relevant section)

-**Heads up**: We currently don't provide out-of-the-box dataset/dataloader implementation.
+**Heads up**: We currently provide a few out-of-the-box [dataset/dataloader](./documentation/datasets.md) implementation.
-You can find multiple dataset implementations in [PyTorch](https://pytorch.org/vision/stable/datasets.html) or [SuperGradients](https://docs.deci.ai/super-gradients/src/super_gradients/training/datasets/Dataset_Setup_Instructions.html).
+You can find more dataset implementations in [PyTorch](https://pytorch.org/vision/stable/datasets.html) or [SuperGradients](https://docs.deci.ai/super-gradients/src/super_gradients/training/datasets/Dataset_Setup_Instructions.html).

 **Example**